bedralin/automate-testbench/README.md

 In this repository, I am open-sourcing some of my code used to automate a certain test-bench.
 You may use these as examples to start your own fun automation of hardware.
 I noticed that there was not much information online about automating test-benches so I am giving you some sample code of what I have to get you started.
+I can not give you my full automation code, because this may be sensitive information which I am not allowed to give.
+Just keep in mind, when writing your automation script, pay attention to the timing.
+So critical!

 Special credit goes to:
 my buddy Harley Cumming <harleys@hawaii.edu>
 Instrumentation Development Lab (IDL)
 Physics and Astronomy Department, University of Hawaii at Manoa.

 Without their support, none of this would be possible.